Endovenous Laser Treatment (ELT)

 Lasers have been used for numerous medical applications throughout the body.
-Recently, a novel technique utilizing laser energy delivered endovenously (directly inside the vein) has been developed to treat varicose veins.
-An 810 nm diode laser will be used to deliver the laser energy via a small laser fiber.
-Endovenous laser treatment is performed under local anesthesia in the doctor’s office.
-There is little to no scarring and a relative short recovery period after the procedure.
-The procedure is called Endovenous Laser Treatment (EVLT ©); it is an outpatient procedure which means you can resume your normal activities almost immediately.
+A technique utilizing laser energy delivered endovenously (directly inside the vein) via a small laser fiber has been developed to treat varicose veins.
+Endovenous laser therapy is performed under local anesthesia in our office.
+There is little to no scarring and a relatively short recovery period after the procedure.
+The procedure is called Endovenous Laser Therapy (ELT); it is an outpatient procedure which means you can resume your normal activities almost immediately.

 During the procedure, we will give you special eye goggles to protect your eyes against accidental exposure to laser light.
-Next, the treatment area willi be anesthetized with a common anesthetic, Lidocaine.
-A sterile fiber wiH be inserted into the vein and positioned under ultrasound guidance.
+Next, the therapy area will be anesthetized with a common anesthetic, Lidocaine.
+A sterile fiber will be inserted into the vein and positioned under ultrasound guidance.
 Laser energy will be delivered to selectively treat the target vein.
-Our nurse will place your thigh high compression stocking on your leg, it must be worn for one week following treatment.
+Our staff will place your thigh high compression stocking on your leg, it must be worn for one week following therapy.
 For the next 7 days, you will not take the stocking off.
 You may shower with it on.
 If needed you may use a hairdryer to dry the stocking.
-If the elastic stocking does not stay up properly, you may wear reguar pantyhose over them.
+If the elastic stocking does not stay up properly, you may wear regular pantyhose over them.
 Another alternative may be to wrap an ace bandage around the top to help hold them up.

 You will return to the office in 3 to 10 days and the doctor will examine the treated area.
 Doppler and duplex ultrasound evaluation will be done and additional photos may be taken.
-Repeat endovascular laser treatment (EVLT) using modified parameters may need to be done at the discretion of the doctor.
-Further treatment with compression sclerotherapy (injections) may also be needed.
+Repeat endovenous laser therapy (ELT) using modified parameters may need to be done at the discretion of the doctor.
+Further therapy with compression, phlebectomy and/or sclerotherapy (injections) may also be needed.

 Risks and Discomforts

 It is highly recommended to be as active as possible.
 You should walk as much as you can.
 A brisk 30minute daily walk will be a good start.
 You may use a treadmill if possible.
 You may exercise after the first 24 hours.
-We do not recommend jogging, high impact aerobics, sit ups, leg lifts, squats or lifting over 15 pounds for the period of time that you are wearing your compression hose.
-Make sure you wear you thigh high compression stocking continuously for the first 7 days.
-Once you have returned to our office for your post operative ultra sound, you will be able to take the hose off at night.
+We do not recommend jogging, high impact aerobics, sit-ups, leg lifts, squats or lifting over 15 pounds for the period of time that you are wearing your compression hose.
+Make sure you wear your thigh-high compression stocking continuously for the first 7 days.
+Once you have returned to our office for your post-operative ultrasound, you will be able to take the hose off at night.
 You will continue to wear your hose during the day for the next month.
-You will also return to our office for a 1-month ultra sound for follow up and additional instructions will be given.

-Since varicose veins and spider veins are not necessarily life threatening, treatment is not mandatory.
+Since varicose veins and spider veins are not necessarily life-threatening, therapy is not mandatory.
 Some patients may get adequate relief of symptoms by wearing graduated compression stockings.
-Alternative treatments for varicose veins include surgery, ambulatory phlebectomy, ultrasound-guided sclerotherapy (Injections), bipolar radiofrequency (heat destruction), or a combination of these treatments.
+Alternative therapies for varicose veins include surgery, ambulatory phlebectomy, ultrasound-guided sclerotherapy (Injections),

 The potential benefits from the procedure are reduction in the size or closure of the treated varicose veins and improvement in your symptoms associated with the varicose veins.
-There is no guarantee that you will receive any medical benefit as a result of endovenous laser treatment (EVLT).
+There is no guarantee that you will receive any medical benefit as a result of endovenous laser therapy (ELT).